 After (79 tokens): "You are TechCorp's support assistant.
 Rules: friendly and empathetic tone, max 150 words per response, no competitor mentions.
 If unsure: escalate to human agent.
 If issue unclear: ask one clarifying question."

 Savings: 109 tokens (58% reduction).
-This is a system prompt sent with every single API call.
-At 50,000 calls/month, that's 5.45 million tokens saved monthly from one prompt.
+This is a system prompt sent on every API call.
+At 50,000 calls/month, that's 5.45 million tokens saved monthly from one edited prompt.

 Model-Specific Differences You Should Know

-Token optimization isn't identical across all models.
-Each provider uses a different tokenizer, which means the same text can cost different amounts depending on where you send it.
+Token optimization isn't one-size-fits-all.
+Every major AI provider uses a different tokenizer, which means the same text carries different costs depending on the model.

 Claude (Anthropic)